When you make an appointment at Bastyr University Clinic, you are choosing naturopathic doctors (NDs) who are among the most respected in their field.

 Dr. Cornell is a member of the American Association of Naturopathic Physicians, as well as the California Naturopathic Doctors Association.
 She also speaks Portuguese and French.

-Dr. Hope is a faculty supervisor at Bastyr University Clinic and assistant professor at Bastyr University California with special interest in Mind-Body medicine, stress reduction using biofeedback, craniosacral therapy, hydrotherapy, authentic movement, and botanical medicine.
+Dr. Hope is a faculty supervisor at Bastyr University Clinic and assistant professor and academic lead faculty member at Bastyr University California.
+She has a special interest in the areas of Mind-Body medicine, stress reduction using biofeedback, craniosacral therapy, hydrotherapy, authentic movement, and botanical medicine.

 Dr. Hope graduated from Bastyr University in Kenmore, Washington with her doctorate in Naturopathic Medicine.
 Prior to relocating to San Diego, she completed a teaching fellowship at Bastyr University in Washington as well.
 She also holds a Bachelor of Arts in Psychology with a concentration in Behavioral Neuroscience from Fairleigh Dickinson University in Madison, New Jersey.